 “After traveling, the biggest thing we see in the Helpdesk is that even if schedules were perfect on vacation, traveling is tiring for everyone, including your baby.
 Plan for an earlier bedtime for several nights to help your baby ‘catch up’ on sleep and rest up!”

-Baby sleep problems don’t discriminate – your baby is just as likely to struggle with sleep on the road as she is at home.
+Baby sleep problems don’t discriminate.
+Your baby is just as likely to struggle with sleep on the road as she is at home.
 But the wonky schedules and activity-packed days of vacation can definitely throw a wrench into your baby’s usual nap schedule!
 Fortunately, we can help.
 Our consultants at The Baby Sleep Site® specialize in creating Personalized Sleep Plans™ that are customized to your own parenting philosophy, and that will NEVER make you feel guilty or pressured.
 Even better, once you have your Personalized Sleep Plan™, your consultant will walk you through each step of implementing it at home.
+Browse our one-on-one consultation options here.